Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 Keys are a special string attribute that helps React identify which items have been changed, added or removed.
-They are used when rendering array elements to give them a stable indentity.
+They are used when rendering array elements to give them a stable identity.
 Each element's key must be unique (e.g. IDs from the data or indexes as a last resort).

 ```js
 const todoItems = todos.map(todo => <li key={todo.id}>{todo.text}</li>)